datomusic/drum-firmware/drum/README.md

 - `-n, --no-upload`: Build only, don't upload
 - `-h, --help`: Show all options

+**Note:** The build script automatically attempts to force the device into BOOTSEL mode when needed.

 **Examples:**
 ```bash
 ./build.sh                    # Default: RAM build, auto-upload